jaredchai/jaredchai.github.io/README.md

 ### README

-This repo hosts the code-base of my personal website <a href="https://jaredchai.com"> jaredchai.com.
+This repo hosts the codebase of my personal website <a href="https://jaredchai.com"> jaredchai.com.